Physicians sound off regarding some of the more challenging conditions

 She said her organization and the Medical Society of the State of New York has been lobbying for a cap on emotional damage claims.

 “We don’t get very far,” she said.
 “Lawyers are more apt to go into politics than doctors.”
+You can see here to hire a lawyer.

 She said doctors Downstate struggle to make enough money to afford the high cost of living in the city, since insurance reimbursements are so low.
 In Upstate New York, health organizations struggle to attract enough care providers to meet the needs.